rishabh-goel/OOPS-Assignment-1/README.md

 # CS 474 : HW1 by Rishabh Goel

-**SetEx** is a DSL(Domain Specific Language) developed for people who study Set Theory.
+**Scaset** is a DSL(Domain Specific Language) developed for people who study Set Theory.
 This language will help people to run various set operations.

 Operations included: